fnproject/fn/examples/echo/README.md

 #### Testing function

-Now that we created our Oracle Functions route, let's test our new route
+Now that we created our FN route, let's test our new route

 ```
 curl -X POST --data '{"input": "yoooo"}' http://$FUNCAPI/r/echo/echo